Building and distributing your CLIs¶

 Code your CLI.

-file but you should create your own python package inside a subdirectory calledzit
+uvcreated amain.pyfile but you should create your own python package inside a subdirectory calledzit.
+Inside that subdirectory create an empty file called__init__.pyand a file calledmain.pywith the following content:tree.

 ├── README.md